udinmoInc/WindEffects/Engine/Source/Programs/IgniteBT/Docs/GETTING-STARTED.md

 we clean
 ```

-> **🔒 Safe Operation:** The clean command removes files from the build directory but does not affect source code or configuration files, making it safe to run at any time.
+Safe operation: removes build directory files only, not source or configuration.

 ---

-## 🔄 Rebuilding
+## Rebuilding

-The rebuild command combines cleaning and building into a single operation.

 ```powershell
 # Rebuild entire project